BUCS110-B1-Fall2024/final-project-makenna-and-allie/template_final_project-master/README.md

 Test Desription 4:

-    Make sure the sprite/character loses a live when it runs into the maze border.
+    Make sure the sprite/character loses a live when it runs into the maze's rectangle.

 Procedure: